Do Book Titles Go In Quotes Or Italics

 Exceptions and Special Cases

 While the basic rules are straightforward, there are exceptions and special cases to consider.
-One common exception is when referring to religious texts like the Bible or the Quran.
-These titles are generally not italicized or enclosed in quotation marks.
+Worth adding: one common exception is when referring to religious texts like the Bible or the Quran.
+Worth adding: these titles are generally not italicized or enclosed in quotation marks.
 Similarly, titles of laws, acts, and government documents are typically not italicized, though specific style guides may offer different recommendations.

 Style Guide Variations

-It's important to note that different style guides may have slightly different recommendations.
+don't forget to note that different style guides may have slightly different recommendations.
+The MLA Handbook is commonly used in humanities disciplines and also recommends italics for book titles.
 The Chicago Manual of Style is widely used in book publishing and academic writing and generally favors italics for book titles.
-The MLA Handbook is commonly used in humanities disciplines and also recommends italics for book titles.
 The AP Stylebook, used in journalism, often advises against using italics in certain contexts, preferring quotation marks instead, though this is less common for book titles.

 When in doubt, it's always best to consult the specific style guide required by the publication or institution for which you are writing.
 Consistency is key, so choose a style guide and adhere to its recommendations throughout your work.
 Understanding these variations ensures that your writing is accurate and aligns with the expectations of your intended audience.